luciferDisciple/txt2pdf/README.md

 Produce pdf with the body text read from TEXTFILE.

 -h, --help          display this help and exit
--d, --date=TEXT     use TEXT in the running header instead of
+-d, --date=DATE     use DATE in the running header instead of
                     today's date
+-t, --title=TITLE   use TITLE as the title in the running
+                    header instead of the TEXTFILE

 Output is typeset with monospaced font.
 TEXTFILE must be encoded in UTF-8 and contain only characters